chris-j-akers/i8080-javascript/README.md

 ### 4.3.1.
 The Video Buffer

-According to [Computer Archaeology](https://www.computerarcheology.com/Arcade/SpaceInvaders/Hardware.html), the 8080 'Space Invaders' video memory is located between addresses `0x2400` and `0x3FFF`.
+According to [Computer Archaeology](https://www.computerarcheology.com/Arcade/SpaceInvaders/Hardware.html), the 8080 *Space Invaders* video memory is located between addresses `0x2400` and `0x3FFF`.
 Hardware in the arcade cabinet would read this section of RAM and interpret the data into electronic signals to be sent to the monitor which would draw data out one line at a time from the top down.

 When the screen is half-way drawn, an interrupt is sent to the CPU which we'll call the 'half-blank interrupt', and, similarly, when the screen is fully drawn, another interrupt is sent to the CPU, which we'll call the 'Vertical Blank' interrupt.